 - poor coordination of movement or stiffness

-- spasms or jerking of the arms and legs
+- muscle spasms (especially arms and legs)

 - changes in muscle tone